 ICT / E-Learning

-It is expected that students at all year levels will have their own device to utilise as part of their learning programme in 2018.
-After five years of the BYOD rollout, Westlake Girls now incorporates E-Learning at all levels.
+It is expected that students at all year levels will have their own device to utilise as part of their learning programme in 2019.
+After six years of the BYOD rollout, Westlake Girls now incorporates E-Learning at all levels.
 We will continue to maintain a blended learning environment where a computing device is one of many tools students will use to learn during each day.
 Students will use open source tools (free tools via the web).
 They will not be required to purchase further applications unless stipulated in the course handbook.

 We have worked hard to continue to be a ‘Multi-Device’ school to help support families who have purchased devices for their daughters during their time at our feeder schools.
 However while we are a ‘Multi-Device’ school, we have recognised that while tablets and iPads meet our minimum specifications, they are not as effective and efficient in the classroom.
 Our experience has shown that the most effective device is a laptop/notebook for the secondary school environment.